Because no one deserves to be hungry.

 - Meal in a box (Hamburger /Tuna Helper, mac and cheese)

 - Diapers sizes 3 and larger

-- In the interest of food safety, we cannot distribute out of date, or opened food containers to our clients.
+- In the interest of food safety, we cannot distribute out of date, opened containers, or home cooked/canned food to our clients.

 - We cannot accept donations of used clothing or household items.